-A team shall be responsible for teaching its students to help them meet or exceed state standards.
-The team shall determine instructional methods, consistent with the school's adopted program focus, if any, and shall determine how to group and schedule students for instruction in the subjects covered by the team.
+A team shall be responsible for teaching its students to help them meet of exceed state standards.
+The team shall determine how to group and schedule students for instruction in the subjects covered by the team.
 The team shall determine disciplinary procedures consistent with the district's Code of Conduct and the Positive School Culture Plan.
 Continuity in student-teacher relationships shall be a primary consideration.